uugan/ebarimt-java-server/README.md

 ```
 Need to copy libPosAPI.so file to /usr/lib folder.

-Open init folder and run cmd.sh file like $./cmd.sh or $sh cmd.sh
+Open init folder(there is a dummy libPosAPI.so) and run cmd.sh file like $./cmd.sh or $sh cmd.sh

 Description of cmd.sh file: